Ask Help Desk: Big phones, big problems

 A rose by any other name: My family uses multiple Amazon Echo speakers, but my teenagers have said they feel a little strange calling it by a person’s name.
 How do we change “Alexa” to something else?

-Your family isn’t the only one grappling with the weirdness of Amazon’s decision to give its voice assistant — one of the most widely-used in the world — a human name.
-A spokesperson told The Washington Post earlier this year that its choice of name was meant to invoke the legendary Library of Alexandria.
+Your family isn’t the only one grappling with the weirdness of Amazon’s decision to give its voice assistant — one of the most widely used in the world — a human name.
+A spokesperson told The Washington Post this year that its choice of name was meant to invoke the legendary Library of Alexandria.
 But if you’re itching for a more neutral way to talk to your Echos, the fix is pretty simple.

 Simply ask your Echo to “change the wake word.”
 From there, it’ll respond with a handful of options like “Amazon” (if you’re the literal type) and “Ziggy” (if you think your life could use a little more Bowie).
 My personal favorite is “Computer,” which I will always attempt to pronounce like Patrick Stewart.

-There’s just one thing to keep in mind, though: as far as I’ve been able to find, there’s no simple way to change the wake words for all your Echo devices at once.
+There’s just one thing to keep in mind, though: As far as I’ve been able to find, there’s no simple way to change the wake words for all your Echo devices at once.
 If you have a lot — and it sounds like you might — you may want to make those changes via the Alexa app instead.
 Open it on your phone and tap More -> Settings -> Device Settings.
 Then tap each of your Echo devices, tap the gear-shaped Settings icon, scroll down to Wake Word and make your choice.

 (Amazon founder Jeff Bezos owns The Washington Post.)